bencebosko/bencebosko/README.md

 Hi, im Bence Boskó, senior fullstack engineer based in Hungary.
 The purpose of this account is to share practice/side projects with anyone interested in coding.
+Feel free to contact me on LinkedIn: www.linkedin.com/in/bencebosko